 Currently, Taste of the Wild Wetlands encompasses three different dog food recipes.
 Let’s take a closer look:

 1. Taste of the Wild Wetlands Canine Recipe

-- Taste of the Wild wetlands with roasted Fowl; real Duck is the #1 ingredient; optimal amino acid...
+- Taste of the Wild Wetlands with ROASTED FOWL dry dog food; REAL DUCK is the #1 ingredient; high...

 The Taste of the Wild Wetlands Canine Recipe is the original, grain-free formula made with duck, quail, and turkey.
 Instead of grains, this recipe relies on ingredients like potatoes, sweet potatoes, and peas as carbohydrate sources.
 This specific formula is recommended for adult dogs.